animesh30-dev/Project_1-Goals_List/README.md

 </p>

+## About this project:
-## This was my second app built using React Native and JavaScript with the help of Expo.
+This was my second app built using React Native and JavaScript with the help of Expo.
 It served as a foundational project in my journey of React Native mobile app development, incorporating concepts such as multiple components, modal screens, and React hooks and functions.